mnneeltakemail2/testNeel3/neel-client/account-management/restore-an-account.md

 ## How to restore your account

 You can use either online version of the client, or standalone version for Mac, PC or Linux.
 All versions support automatic update!
-Also downloads are available from the official site - https://wavesplatform.com/product
+Also downloads are available from the official site - https://neelplatform.com/product

-Choose and open up your Waves wallet.
+Choose and open up your Neel wallet.

 Click on **Restore account** on the main page.